Soyuz 22: Mission highlights

 Soyuz 22 was launched to orbit 15 September 1976 at the unusually high inclination of 64.75°, not used since the Voskhod program.
 The orbiting Salyut 5 space station was at the standard 51.7° inclination, which led some observers to conclude that this solo Soyuz mission was chiefly intended to observe NATO's Exercise Teamwork, taking place in Norway, well above 51.0° latitude and therefore outside good visual range of the space station.
 However, the particular camera used, an MKF-6 multispectral Carl Zeiss camera which allowed six simultaneous photographs to be taken, suggested to others that reconnaissance, if part of the mission, was a minor part of it.
 Soyuz 22's orbital inclination maximized ground coverage, especially of the former East Germany.
 There were two orbit changes within 24 hours of launch.
 The first came on the fourth orbit and changed the orbit to 250 by 280 km.
 The second, on the sixteenth orbit, circularized the orbit to 251 by 257 km.

 The mission's stated objectives were to "check and improve scientific and technical methods and means of studying geological features of the Earth's surface in the interests of the national economies of the Soviet Union and the German Democratic Republic".

 The vehicle was the modified ASTP back-up ship.
-In place of the APAS-75 androgynous docking system, it carried an East German MKF-6 camera, built by Carl Zeiss-Jena MKF-6 multispectral camera.
+In place of the APAS-75 androgynous docking system, it carried an East German MKF-6 multispectral camera, built by Carl Zeiss-Jena.
 One cosmonaut would control the operations of the camera from inside the Orbital module while the second changed the orientation from the Descent module.
 The camera had six lenses, four visible light and two infrared, which imaged a preselected 165 km-wide strip of the Earth's surface.
 This allowed over 500000 km2 to be imaged in 10 minutes.